Thursday, 14 May 2026

 As the host country of the year and an automatic qualifier, Austria did not have to fret about what to send.
 And it kind of shows.
 Singer Cosmó is just 19 years old so I feel like I should cut him some slack but this does have an inescapable amateur-hour aura to it.

-Ironically for a song about dancing, 'Tanzschein' is less of a dance floor filler and more of a smoke break.
+What should have been a dance floor filler ends up being more of a smoke break.

 ★★